Heath Ledger’s the Joker in the Dark Knight does not seem to live his life by many rules. But early on in the film, he does mention one:

 You need to know how your content is performing online, bar none.
 Feedback in the comments section is great but you also need raw data.
 Whether you’re just starting out or well on your way, Google Analytics is a free service that gives web traffic information, which sites are giving you the most traffic and what posts/advertisements/tweets are drawing the most people to your site.

-There are more in depth analytics for a price, but Google’s free service give you more than enough data to know what is working and what needs fixing.
+There is more in-depth analytics for a price, but Google’s free service gives you more than enough data to know what is working and what needs fixing.

 Ask Gary Vee is entrepreneur Gary Vaynerchuk’s web show where he takes questions from his readers/listeners.
 His success in business (an online wine-ordering service) has made him a quasi-celebrity, he’s published three books and counting and he’s also an investor in apps such as Periscope.
 While this video podcast is not just for entrepreneurs a lot can be taken from Vaynerchuk’s passion and success while remaining entertaining and not taking too much time out of your day.